-Investment fund units are assessed to determine whether they are aligned with the PAB exclusions (starting on May 21, 2025) and with the Freedom House rating (if applicable).
+Investment fund units are assessed taking into account the investments within the target funds in accordance with the Assessment of norm controversies and the Exclusion Assessment for controversial weapons.
 Target funds may invest in investments that are not aligned with the aforementioned ESG criteria for issuers.